-CBT is a form of counseling based on cognition and the way an individual perceives a situation based on their past beliefs and experiences.
-By recognizing how closely connected these thoughts affect our reactions and behaviors, we can begin to understand that it is an individual’s perception that affects the situation rather than the reality of the situation itself and what is actually occurring.
+CBT is a form of counseling based on the cognition or way that an individual perceives a situation based on their past beliefs and experiences and how closely connected these thoughts affect our reactions and behaviors, it is our individual perception that affects us rather than the reality of the situation itself and what is actually occurring.

-Meditation practice can be extremely supportive in the healing process.
-Through mindful awareness (often called “mindfulness”) of the present moment, an individual can become more grounded and focused on “what is” rather than judgments, the past, future or rumination– which are simply habitual mind patterns that reinforce our focus on the negative symptoms.
-Learning to live in the present, practicing changing your thoughts, moving your muscles, and allowing feelings and sensations to run their course can be the start of making significant long-term lifestyle changes.
+Beginning a meditation practice can be particularly supportive in your healing.
+Mindful awareness (often called Mindfulness) of the present moment grounds us in being and keeps us focused on “what is” rather than our judgments, preoccupation with the past, future or rumination– which are simply habitual mind patterns that reinforce our focus on the negative symptoms.
+Learning to live in the present, practicing changing our thoughts, moving our muscles and allowing feelings and sensations to run their course can be the start of making significant long-term results.

 - Behavioral problems

 - Anger/Anger Management